 Salt has been applied as therapy for thousands of years in medical practice.
 It is mentioned in the Bible and in Hippocrates’ works.
 In more recent history, during the 1840’s, salt cave therapy became a form of treatment in Europe.
 These days, salt therapy can now be administered in a controlled environment that simulates the natural, therapeutic microclimate of a salt cave.

 Salt therapy neutralizes pollutants like smoke, dander, dust, pollen and other allergens present in the airways.
 Salt acts like an expectorant, accelerating mucus clearance and improving lung function while killing harmful bacteria and soothing the respiratory system.
 These mucus-clearing, anti-inflammatory, antibacterial effects have been shown to relieve symptoms of not only allergies, but also acne, asthma, COPD, colds, flu, cough, cystic fibrosis, dermatitis, ear infections, eczema and sinusitis.
 Salt therapy increases the effectiveness of conventional treatment.
 Cleansing the airways and decreasing inflammation helps medications work more effectively and reduces the need for them.

-In the interest of total transparency, I must state here that I installed a salt room in my pediatric practice in January 2018 to serve both the adults and children of our community.
+In the interest of total transparency, we must state here that we installed a salt room in our pediatric practice in January 2018 to serve both the adults and children of our community.
 It has indeed been a blessing to direct youngsters down the hall into a room of respiratory relief!
 It is even safe for babes-in-arms, which is convenient for moms and dads who, owning to the genetic factors noted above, may also need allergy relief for themselves.

 Know that treating allergies should be no different than treating any other illness: an integrative approach is best in the long term, and there is no substitution for an individual approach to healing.